-At the level of the Board of Directors, ten (10) meetings were held.
-The most important topics discussed were the discussion and approval of all the periodic financial statements at the specified times in accordance with the law and regulations as well as the Audit and Risk Management Committee reports during the fiscal year 2019.
+At the level of the Board of Directors, twelve (12) meetings were held.
+The most important topics discussed were the discussion and approval of all the periodic financial statements at the specified times in accordance with the law and regulations as well as the Audit and Risk Management Committee reports during the fiscal year 2020.
 The Board approved the restructuring of the Board and the committees.
 The Board also accepted the resignation of a Board member and appointed a new Board Secretary in replace of the resigned Secretary.
-The Board approved the amendment of Investment Holding Group's representatives in the Board of Directors of its subsidiaries; Construction Development Contracting & Trading (CDCT) and Debbas Enterprise - Qatar (DEQ).
+The Board approved the amendment of Investment Holding Group's representatives in the Board of Directors of its subsidiaries; Electro Mechanical Engineering Co.
+(EMEC) and Consolidated Supplies Company W.L.L.
+(CSC) and Watermaster (Qatar).
 Furthermore, the Board approved restructuring banking facilities for the Group as well as renewal and amendment of banking facilities for the Group and its subsidiaries, based on the delegation provided to the Board of Directors during a previous General Assembly.

-The Group has called for two meetings for the ExtraOrdinary General Assembly where the first meeting held on 14 April 2019 was adjourned to the second meeting held on 16 April 2019, due to lack of qurom.
-The purpose of the meeting was to approve the amendment of Article 5 and Article 27 - clause 3 of the Articles of Association by splitting the nominal value of the share to become One Qatari Riyal, in accordance with the decision of Qatar Financial Markets Authority during its forth meeting held on 16 December 2018.
+The Group has called for two meetings for the ExtraOrdinary General Assembly where the first Ordinary meeting held on 27 April 2020 was adjourned to the second meeting held on 29 April 2020, due to lack of qurom.